qrdai/qrdai.github.io/_pages/teaching.md

 ## Introduction to Computer Systems (DATA130025) - fall 2024

-- Teaching assistant for an undergrad-level course with [Prof. Jiaqing Liang](https://lsdefine.github.io/) at the School of Data Science, Fudan University.
+- **Teaching Assistant** for an undergrad-level course with [Prof. Jiaqing Liang](https://lsdefine.github.io/) at the School of Data Science, Fudan University.

 - Prepared tutorials for linux basics, and took charge of two lab assignments related to operating systems: ShellLab and MallocLab.
 The lab materials were customized based on the project resources of [OSTEP](https://github.com/remzi-arpacidusseau/ostep-projects).